dfontana/BouncingBall/ReadMe.md

  - [X] Rework collision detection based on segment intersection
  - [X] Account for level walls
  - [X] Determine which face of a platform has been hit
- - [ ] After updating velocity components in a collision, it is possible for the ball to still collide unchecked.
-This occurs in corners, as the first collision is resolved but the inverted velocity compoenent puts the ball into a second unchecked collision.
-Must resolve through a more reobust solution that prevents these sequential collisions.
-(Can perform a limited number of sequential checks, verifying the next update does not collide.
-Or, you may be able to stop updating x and y after a collision has occured, just correcting the collision for the current frame).
+ - [ ] Potential collision miss after correcting a first collision (Under low velocities, this defect is masked)
-- [ ] Player loses control of ball after MaxSpeed is hit.
-Need a new approach that allows the player to give a brief acceleration (jerk).
+- [X] Player loses control of ball after MaxSpeed is hit.
-- [ ] Ball can start inside a box.
+- [X] Ball can start inside a box.
 Need to alter ball's initial point to check for collision with box, generating positions until not colliding.
-- [ ] General velocity oddities.
-Options:
- - [ ] Reintroduce Friction in a more controlled manner
- - [ ] Introduce a Decay each update
+- [ ] Introduce stronger physics, involving acceleration and velocity decay
- - [ ] Reduce Vy multiplicatively as a factor of height
+    - [ ] Will lead into potential collision misses if position of ball is not updated to be above the collision point.
+This must still be fixed for the game window check (already handled in platform check)